 Unexpectedly tucked away off the Auchan roundabout, overlooking, and within easy walking distance of the shopping centre, the former Fort of Serrat d’en Vaquer stands on the highest hill of the Roussillon plain.

-Strange place to find panoramic views across Perpignan to the sea and to the mountains – but that’s what you get!
+Unlikely location to find panoramic views across Perpignan to the sea and to the mountains – but that’s what you get!